-Scientists image brain structures that deteriorate in Parkinson'sNovember 26th, 2012 by Anne Trafton in Neuroscience /
+Scientists image brain structures that deteriorate in Parkinson'sNovember 26, 2012 by Anne Trafton in Medicine & Health / Neuroscience

 A new imaging technique developed at MIT offers the first glimpse of the degeneration of two brain structures affected by Parkinson's disease.